A Day in the Life of a Hospital Administrator

 Development

-The work never stops, even when all the areas of a hospital are performing well, as a hospital administrator needs to be constantly scanning for what is coming up next.
+The work never stops, even when all the areas of a hospital are performing well, as a hospital administrator needs to constantly scan for what is coming up next.
 Hospitals can be large and slow-moving creatures, and it is critical to know about innovations and updates in medical technology, electronic health records, public policy regulations, health insurance changes, and financing options to steer them effectively.

 Hospital Administrator Required Skills & Knowledge

-Throughout their careers, hospital administrators need to demonstrate strong communication and leadership skills that allow them to unify the many moving parts of a medical facility.
+Throughout their careers, hospital administrators must demonstrate strong communication and leadership skills that allow them to unify the many moving parts of a medical facility.
 They must not only be able to set facility-wide policies, but also communicate those policies in a way that secures buy-in from staff, trustees, patients, and the broader community.
 An intersectional knowledge of the issues affecting a hospital and the population it serves is critical.
 To best serve all affected parties, a hospital administrator must have a compassionate, detail-oriented, analytical mindset that is capable of weighing all considerations and the possible impacts a set of policies may have.

 Running a hospital is not unlike running a city, and hospital administrators at times must strike a balance between the poise and charisma of a politician, the compassion and understanding of a nonprofit head, and the keen analytical skills and foresight of a savvy investor.